Analysis of the Geometric Heat Flow Equation: Computing Geodesics in Real-Time with Convergence Guarantees: Numerical Evaluations

 \subsection{Geodesics on 2D Surfaces}

 The proposed PDE pseudospectral method was first tested by computing point-to-point geodesics on three 2D surfaces embedded in $\mathbb{R}^3$: the sphere, the torus, and the egg box. \cref{tab:geod-surfaces} shows the length and computation times computed by the PDE pseudospectral method and gradient descent for the three surfaces tested.
 The first observation to note is that the geodesic lengths computed by each method are identical, which confirms the convergence analysis presented in \cref{sec:main_result}.
-The second observation is that the PDE pseudospectral method exhibits much lower computation times than gradient descent for the sphere and torus.
+The second observation is that the PDE pseudospectral method exhibits much faster computation times than gradient descent for the sphere and torus.
 This was attributed to the theoretical convergence guarantees of the proposed method (which gradient descent does not have) and the low computational overhead of propagating the geometric heat flow equation forward in $\tau$.
 In contrast, the gradient descent method performed slightly better in computation time on the egg box surface.
-This was a result of having to use a high-degree Chebyshev polynomial basis to reasonably approximate the geodesic for such a complex surface.
-It can thus be concluded that the PDE pseudospectral method works very well, both in terms of accuracy and computation time, for reasonably behaved surfaces, but performance degradation can occur for complex surfaces.
+This was due to having to use a high-degree Chebyshev polynomial basis to reasonably approximate the geodesic on such a complex surface.
+It can thus be concluded that the PDE pseudospectral method works very well, both in terms of accuracy and computation time, but performance degradation can occur for complex surfaces, e.g., those with rapid oscillations in the curvature tensor.